Premier League crowds to pass 15m for first time

 Chelsea's average attendance for their final five home games of the season has been 32,200 - having been 39,900 over the rest of the season.

-The research into Premier League attendance figures have been carried out by sports marketing agency Two Circles.
+The research into Premier League attendance figures has been carried out by sports marketing agency Two Circles.

 Its data shows clubs recorded £821.6m in ticketing and hospitality for the season, equivalent to £2.2m per Premier League home game, and average occupancy of grounds was 96.1%, with the highest level recorded at Anfield with 99.2% occupancy for Liverpool home games.